-compile-to-port is like compile-file except that it takes input from a list of objects and sends output to an arbitrary binary output port. sfd is used to associate block-profiling information with the input file name encapsulated within sfd.
-If wpo-port is present, it sends whole-program optimization information to wpo-port for use by compile-whole-program.
+compile-to-port is like compile-file except that it takes input from a list of objects and sends output to an arbitrary binary output port. sfd is used to associate blockprofiling information with the input file name encapsulated within sfd.
+If wpo-port is present, compile-to-port sends whole-program optimization information to wpo-port for use by compile-whole-program, as if (and regardless of whether) generate-wpo-files is set.
+If covop is present, compile-to-port sends coverage information to covop, as if (and regardless of whether) generate-covin-files is set.

-The output port is not closed automatically after compilation; it is assumed that the program that opens the port and invokes compile-to-port will take care of closing the port.
+The ports are not closed automatically after compilation under the assumption the program that opens the port and invokes compile-to-port will take care of closing the port.